Alvaro Henry

-Alvaro Henry (born 14 February 2005) is a Dutch footballer who plays as a defender for Austrian side SV Lafnitz in the Austrian 2.
-Liga.
+Alvaro Henry (born 14 February 2005) is a Dutch footballer who plays as a defender for club TOP Oss.

 Career

 Born in Amsterdam, Henry played as a child at Zuid-Oost United in Amsterdam until he was scouted by FC Utrecht at nine years-old.
 He played right wing before switching to right back and centre back.

 Ajax

 He left FC Utrecht to join AFC Ajax in 2019.
 He signed his first professional contract with the Amsterdam club in April 2021, agreeing a three-year deal until June 2024.
 Later that year he suffered a knee injury which kept him out for months and hampered his development.
 On 13 January 2023, Henry made his debut in the Eerste Divisie for Jong Ajax appearing as a second-half substitute against De Graafschap.

 Lafnitz

 He signed a two-year contract with Austrian side SV Lafnitz in July 2024.
 He made his debut for the club on 26 July 2024 as a starter in the Austrian Cup away against SC Weiz.
-He played for an hour as the match was drawn 3-3 with Lafnitz eventually going through after a penalty shoot-out.
+He played for an hour as the match was drawn 3–3 with Lafnitz eventually going through after a penalty shoot-out.
 He made his debut for Lafnitz in the Austrian 2.
-Liga on 3 August 2024, starting the game but earning a red card for two bookable offences in a 0-0 away draw against Austria Lustenau.
+Liga on 3 August 2024, starting the game but earning a red card for two bookable offences in a 0–0 away draw against Austria Lustenau.